How Payments Are Applied

 Underpayment (Paying less than the amount due)

 If you are not able to pay the full amount due each month and make only a partial payment, the remaining amount will be considered past due and added to the amount due for the next billing period.
-If your account has multiple loans, you can give us special instructions to allocate partial payments to individual loans within your account.
-Doing so may allow you to avoid late charges or negative credit reporting on those individual loans.
-Unless you allocate your payments in a different manner, partial payments will be allocated from the most delinquent to least delinquent.
+If your account has multiple loans, partial payments will be allocated:

 Making no payment or skipping a payment